 - The “Thinking Classroom” model and the use of “Non-Permanent Vertical Surfaces” promotes effective collaboration and assessment practices and gets students more physically active rather than passive learners

--De-fronting the classroom means that teachers are able to give individual attention; enhancing the teacher-student relationship
+- By de-fronting the classroom teachers are able to give individual attention; enhancing the teacher-student relationship

 Supporting The Virtual Environment

 It ought not be a discussion any longer as to whether or not students benefit from being digitally literate.
 Whether students graduate to the world of work, apprenticeships, college, or university, they will all need proficiency determined by how their chosen pathway uses technology.
 By breaking down the walls of the classroom and considering how the global competencies are enhanced by the use of technology, we seek a more dynamic learning environment beyond the physical.
 Students are energized when they can attempt solve a real world problem.
 The earlier example of creating partnership with the professor from Saskatchewan added an authenticity and an energy to an otherwise knowledge based study.
 The opportunity to collaborate and share on various platforms increases student voice and activates the introverted student.
 Increasing student engagement and de-stigmatizing tools for students with learning challenges so that they too can access the curriculum are all noble endeavors.
 These students not only benefit from accessible and adaptive technologies but they have a right to them.
 Thus, creating a dynamic virtual environment becomes a question of equity.
 As leaders, we have a duty to ensure that the IEP accommodations are met.